 Last spring the University was made aware of federal regulations requiring that student attendance/engagement in classes must be confirmed early in the semester.
 The Provost’s Office has provided the following summary regarding the new Title IV Regulations:

 To comply with Title IV regulation, faculty will be required to report students for non-attendance/non-participation/non-engagement through the class roll in MyUK/Faculty Services.
 Faculty only need to mark students that are not attending versus marking each student on the class roll.
-If all students are attending, faculty can indicate this in one place on the roll.
+If all students are attending, faculty can indicate this in one place on the class roll.
 Once a student is marked for non-attendance/non-participation/non-engagement in the class roll, the student will be dropped from the class and from CANVAS with a grade symbol “NA”.
 The student, faculty member/instructor, academic advisor and financial aid counselor will be notified of the drop action via the ACT platform.
 If an undergraduate student drops below full-time, financial aid disbursement will be reduced.
 The drop will result in a 50% refund to the student.
 Courses dropped for non-attendance/non-participation/non-engagement will not appear on the student’s transcript.
 If a student is adversely or unfairly impacted by the new requirements and forced to withdraw from a class, the student may seek relief through the tuition appeals process.

 Specific questions regarding this policy should be directed to your college’s Associate Dean or to the University Registrar.